El Alto International Airport

 El Alto International Airport (Aeropuerto Internacional El Alto) is an international airport serving La Paz, Bolivia.
 It is located in the city of El Alto, 8 mi west of La Paz.
 At an elevation of 4061.5 m, it is the highest international airport in the world, the seventh highest commercial airport in the world and the highest commercial airport outside of China.

 The airport has been in service since the first half of the 20th century, but was modernized in the late 1960s, when its runway was lengthened and a new passenger terminal with modern facilities was built.
 The new airport was inaugurated in 1965.

 El Alto airport was a primary hub for the former Lloyd Aéreo Boliviano, Bolivia's flag carrier which ceased operations in 2007.
 It serves also as a focus city for Boliviana de Aviación, Bolivia's flag carrier and state-owned airline.

 History

 The airport during the 1960s.
-A LAB Boeing 727 is seen in the foreground with the old terminal and its iconic Inca façade in the background.
+A LAB Boeing 727 is seen in the foreground with the old terminal and its iconic Tiwanakotan façade in the background.